-Connector for SAP Business Suite - API description Part 3 - Implementing custom processing modules
+Connector for SAP Business Suite - API Description Part 3 - Implementation of own processing modules

 Overview of required API methods